Table of Contents

 - Cost: Expect to pay between $50 to $200 per user per month for a web-based CMMS.
 Customized solutions may cost between $1500 and $10,000 (one-off fee) for small to mid-sized companies, while large companies can expect to pay up to $40,000.
 Support and software upgrades usually come at an additional fee.

 - Available Functionalities: Choose a CMMS that has the right functionalities for your company.
-Key features to consider include scheduling, reporting, workflow optimization, and instant messaging.
-A flexible work order creation tool is also a must-have.
+Key features to consider include scheduling, reporting, workflow optimization, barcodes, meter readings, and instant messaging.
+A flexible work order creation tool is also a must-have to track work orders and preventive maintenance tasks.
+If you are looking into a facility management software, be sure that it includes vendor management functionality.

 - Training Needs: Unless you’re using a mobile-first platform like MaintainX, personnel may require training to confidently begin using the CMMS.
 Check with the CMMS provider whether they have training materials, such as videos, how-to guides, and manuals.
 A company representative may help your team get up and running.